 Therefore, to help overcome this leaking issue - I gather it is considered normal practice when fitting new bearings, that they can hardly move when the engine is cold - because when the engine is ran and gets hot, everything expands and they loosen off.
 If they were free when cold, they will leak heavily.
 I know this all a bit of a necessary compromise - but it just seems a bit inelegant compared to the rest of the design and not good engineering practice.
 I am sure those with far more experience than of this engine than myself will have a better view on it . . . .

 Removing the Old Pusher Bearing

 As can be seen - its lower section was a slide fit into the old bearing bore, and then there are 6 holes bored around a lip, which correspond with the 6 holes in the old bearing.
 Silver steel pins are then inserted into each of the holes to locate with the bearing holes.
 The silver steel rod is in the background.
-I quickly wrote a program to machine this from Hex bar on my Emco CNC lathe, so boring the circumference holes would be accurate and easier to do it on a manual lathe or mill
+I quickly wrote a G-code program to machine this from Hex bar on my Emco CNC lathe, so boring the circumference holes would be accurate and easier to do than if I was to try it on the manual lathe or mill

 Making a Pusher Bearing Removal Jig

 It was not hard to figure that the probable why many years ago this cambox may have been put on a shelf - was that the cam pusher bearings were worn and needed replacement.
 A previous owner had started this task and sucessfully removed the other bearing, but had not been able to get the other out, and his attempts had chewed the old bearing - which I was point where he decided to give up and put the cambox in his spares cabinet.

 Although not a job I was looking forward to, I knew it was likely to be the most important part of refurbishing the cambox - and making a special tool up to remove the original chewed bearing was the way to go.
 So a few photos and writeup on how I went about this are covered here: